 It's often suggested to use glass with essential oils but I didn't at all like the idea of using glass in the shower, so I use a metal spray bottle that I bought on Amazon.
 You can use whatever works best for you.

-I use about 5 drops of dawn soap.
-Depending on what soap you use you may want to use a little more or a little less.
-The most important thing is not to use too much.
+Note: The most important thing is not to use too much dish soap.
 If you use too much soap the shower floor could become slippery.
 I recommend starting with less and adding more if needed.

 Together all of these work together to keep your shower clean.
 The vinegar will kill off germs and bacteria, plus keep the hard water from forming on surfaces.
 The rubbing alcohol will help the mix dry fast so it doesn't leave water spots.

 The dawn soap will help clean the shower and the lemon essential oil will also help to kill off any bacteria.